nim-works/nimskull/doc/style_guide.rst

       for i in 0..x:
         result.add($i)

-- Use a proc when possible, only using the more powerful facilities of macros, templates, iterators, and converters when necessary.
+- Ideally implementation should start with `func`, since it does not allow side effects.
+If you have some sort of side effect use `proc`, and consider using the more powerful facilities of macros, templates, iterators, and converters only when necessary.

 - Use the `let` statement (not the `var` statement) when declaring variables that do not change within their scope.
 Using the `let` statement ensures that